OpenMD/OpenMD/samples/bond-order/README.md

-`StaticProps` can compute bond orientational order parameters, using a single cutoff radius to decide membership in the list of neighbors, and does not have use a distance-dependent weighting as used in the second reference above.
+`StaticProps` can compute bond orientational order parameters, using a single cutoff radius to decide membership in the list of neighbors, and does not use a distance-dependent weighting as used in the second reference above.

 ## Instructions